 Barring point 3, the materials used in traditional and fixed dentures can be expected to last up to five years – maybe longer if cared for well.

 But your mouth may naturally change shape before this.
-It's best to visit your dentist for new dentures before they become too loose or uncomfortable.
+It's best to visit your dentist for a refinement or replacement before they become too loose or uncomfortable.
 Also see your dentist if you notice clicking when you talk or eat, or if your gums are bleeding.

-If you have implants and the overdenture becomes damaged, this part can be replaced without interfering with the implants themselves.
+If you have implant-supported dentures and the overdenture becomes damaged, this damaged part can be replaced without interfering with the implants.

 If you just have one or two missing teeth then you might consider a dental bridge.
 This type of prosthesis is like a permanent false tooth, but without the need for an implant.
 A bridge is held in place by the neighbouring teeth, either with crowns or with bonded metal ‘wings'.

 The downside of a bridge attached with crowns is that it requires a layer of the healthy adjacent teeth to be removed in order for the crows to fit properly.
-If the patient ever wanted to switch to a tooth implant, for example, the other teeth would need to be re-crowned individually.
+If the patient ever wants to switch to a tooth implant, for example, the other teeth would need to be re-crowned individually.
 We have a separate guide about dental bridge vs implant treatment.

 However, bridges are a natural-looking and long-lasting way to replace one – or even two – missing teeth.
 Bridges are also available on the NHS under the band 3 treatment charge.
 With a private dentist, denture prices are likely to be more affordable than bridges.